MonamKhalid11/Gerekli/docs/en/installation.md

   - In the root of the project `rm -rf node_modules` - Remove old dependencies
   - At the root of the project `npm i` - Install new dependencies
   - iOS only: `cd ios` ->` rm -rf Pods` -> `pod install` - Remove old dependencies and install new ones

-# Configuring the builder (for building an application based on client folders)
-1. `cd ~` - Go to home directory
-2. `sudo apt install python-pip` - install pip
-3. `git clone git@github.com:cscart/mobile-app-builder.git` - clone the project
-4. `cd mobile-app-builder` - go to the folder with the project
-5. `pip install -r requirements.txt` - install dependencies